Salaam Venky

 The film was announced on 7 October 2021 by Revathi and Kajol.
-Principal photography began on 11 February 2022, the first schedule took place in Mumbai.
+Principal photography began on 11 February 2022; the first schedule took place in Mumbai.
 The film was theatrically released on 9 December 2022.

+Plot

+Diagnosed with Duchenne Muscular Dystrophy, Venkatesh is supposed to be sick and die by the age of 16.
+Instead, his zest for life, determination, and soaring human spirit surprise medical science.
+The ever-smiling Venkatesh wants to donate his organs before he leaves this world.
+At 24-years-old, he challenges the state, and the law of the country and earns his place in the hearts of people.